International Energy Agency

-As the COVID-19 pandemic set off a global health and economic crisis in early 2020, the IEA called on governments to ensure that their economic recovery plans focus on clean energy investments in order to create the conditions for a sustainable recovery and long-term structural decline in carbon emissions.

-In May 2021, the IEA published a roadmap for the global energy sector to reach net zero emissions by 2050 and to prevent global temperatures from rising above 1.5 °C. All IEA member countries have signed the Paris Agreement which aims to limit warming to 1.5 °C, and two thirds of IEA member governments have made commitments to emission neutrality by 2050.
+The core activity of the IEA is providing policy advice to its member states and Associated countries to support their energy security and advance their transition to clean energy.
+Recently, it has focused in particular on supporting global efforts to accelerate clean energy transition, mitigate climate change, reach net zero emissions, and prevent global temperatures from rising above 1.5 °C. All IEA member countries have signed the Paris Agreement which aims to limit warming to 1.5 °C, and two thirds of IEA member governments have made commitments to emission neutrality by 2050.

-In March 2022, the IEA's Ministerial Meeting gave the agency a broader mandate to focus on the clean energy transition.
-The IEA has been criticised for historically undervaluing the role of renewable energy sources such as photovoltaics in future energy systems as well as under-estimating their declining cost.
-Environmental groups, investors and companies have been urging the IEA to do more to support the implementation of the Paris Agreement.

-The IEA's current executive director is Fatih Birol, who took office in late 2015.
-Birol was re-appointed for a third term in March 2022.
+The IEA's executive director is Fatih Birol, who took office in late 2015.
 IEA publishes a range of reports and other information including its flagship publication, the annual World Energy Outlook, as well as the Net Zero by 2050 report.

 History

-The IEA was founded on November 18, 1974, after the 1973 oil crisis, to avoid future shocks by helping to ensure reliable energy supplies, promote energy efficiency, ensure energy security and encourage technological research and innovation.
+Two months after a 7,000-word preliminary draft agreement that notably did not include France, the IEA was founded on November 18, 1974, after the 1973 oil crisis, to avoid future shocks by helping to ensure reliable energy supplies, promote energy efficiency, ensure energy security and encourage technological research and innovation.

 The Agreement on an International Energy Program (IEP Agreement) established the mandates and structure of the IEA, chartering it as an autonomous organisation under the umbrella of the Organisation for Economic Co-operation and Development (OECD).
+In 1996, the IEA relocated its headquarters from the Château de la Muette, which it shared with the OECD, to commercially leased space located within the Embassy of Australia, Paris.

 The IEA operates autonomously, with its own budget and governance structure.
 The organization began with 16 founding member countries and has since expanded to 31, with the latest addition being Lithuania in 2022.
 Full members of the IEA must also be members of the OECD and are required to hold 90 days worth of oil imports as emergency stocks.
 These emergency stocks can be released to stabilize oil markets worldwide and have been activated five times: January 1991 due to the Gulf War, 2005 after devastation in the Gulf of Mexico from hurricanes Katrina and Rita, 2011 during the Libyan crisis, and twice in 2022 in response to the Russian invasion of Ukraine.

 In addition to the emergency release mechanism, the IEA's initial mandates include reducing dependence on oil, developing alternative energy sources, energy research and development, and collaboration with oil-producing companies and countries to create a stable energy market.
 Members are expected to draw up plans on demand reduction and efficiency measures that can be implemented during energy emergencies.